andreafspeziale/mxm-api/README.md

 > [!NOTE]
 > To effectively interact with the Musixmatch API you need a valid API key.

 The SDK implements most of the [Musixmatch API endpoints](https://docs.musixmatch.com/lyrics-api/introduction), providing a strongly typed and easy-to-use interface for developers.
-It handles authentication, request construction, and response parsing, allowing you to focus on building your application.
+It handles authentication, request construction and response parsing allowing you to focus on building your application.

 ### Zero-config